GuenterQuast/mPIXdaq/README.md

 and configuration data to the directory */tmp/mPIX/*.

-It is also worth mentioning that on some systems the current directory, ".", needs to be contained in the `LD_LIBRARY_PATH` so that the *Python* interface *pypixet* finds all its *C* libraries.
-This is also done in the *Python* script ``run_mPIXdaq.py`` by temporarily modifying the environment variable `LD_LIBRARY_PATH` if necessary and then restarting to execute the *Python* code.
+It is also worth mentioning that on some systems the current directory, ".", needs to be contained in the `LD_LIBRARY_PATH` so that the ADVACAM *Python* interface *pypixet* finds all its *C* libraries.
+This is also done in the *Python* script ``run_mPIXdaq.py`` by temporarily modifying the environment variable `LD_LIBRARY_PATH` if necessary and then restarting to execute the *Python* code in the new environment.
 Starting the *Python* code by a different mechanism may not work without adjusting the environment variable `LD_LIBRARY_PATH`.
 In the *bash* shell, this is achieved by `export LD_LIBRARY_PATH='.'` on the command line.
 Note, however, that such a permanent change opens up a security gap on your computer!

 ## Running the example script